Understanding The Difference Between Transfer And Transmission Of Shares

 Failure to comply with the prescribed regulations can result in significant penalties for the company and its officers.
 Specifically:

-Every officer of the company who is in default may be penalized with a fine ranging from a minimum of Rs.
+The company may face a fine of a minimum of Rs.
+25,000, extending up to Rs.
+5,00,000.
+Every officer of the company who is in default may be penalised with a fine of a minimum of Rs.
 10,000 to a maximum of Rs.
 1,00,000.

 Conclusion